6 Ways to Connect Microsoft Teams and Cisco Webex in 2023

 Once your Outlook integration is ready, you can see the status of Webex contacts in Outlook.

 a.
 Users no longer have to leave their Webex app if they use Microsoft 365 for productivity tools like Microsoft PowerPoint and Microsoft Word.

 b.
 You can benefit from Microsoft Teams governance and data privacy from Microsoft 365 whilst never leaving your Webex app.

 c.
 Share content created in Microsoft apps in Cisco Webex spaces.

 a.
 This integration is available for multiple Microsoft apps, but not Microsoft Teams.

-The Cisco Webex Teams and Office 365 integration is great for users that are happy to live in Webex Teams – but it doesn’t take into account users that prefer Microsoft Teams for collaboration.
+The Cisco Webex and Microsoft 365 integration is great for users that are happy to live in Webex – but it doesn’t take into account users that prefer Microsoft Teams for collaboration.